basepair/docs/docs/integrations/aws.md

 - Sign in to your AWS account.
 - To deploy the Connected Cloud in your aws account, please reach out to basepair support team for the CloudFormation template.
-- You will be asked to choose the following parameters:
+- Once you have the cloudformation template, you will be asked to choose the following parameters:
   - `AWS Region`: Choose the region where you want to deploy the stack.
 - Once the stack is deployed, go to the Outputs tab and note down the `Key` and `Value` of all the parameters into a `config.json` file.
 - Send the `config.json` file to Basepair support team.